 Always check with your health insurance provider that your policy covers MRIs before undertaking the procedure.

 How much does an MRI cost?

 An MRI can cost between $0 and $500 depending on whether the condition is subsidised.
-For fully subsidised conditions, Medicare will cover 100% of the cost if you are a public patient.
+As mentioned above, Medicare will cover 100% of the cost of fully subsidised conditions if you are a public patient.
 If you are a private patient Medicare will cover 85% with private health insurance covering the gap in some cases.